OSDeploy | Sune Thomsen

 Introduction

 In this blog post I will be looking at Group Policy Analytics (preview) in Microsoft Endpoint Manager.
 Organizations have been using group policy objects (GPOs) for decades to configure user and computer settings on devices in their environment.
 But in these modern days, where many organizations are embracing cloud solutions and they want to move workloads to Microsoft Endpoint Manager, we need a way to review and analyze the on-premises GPOs to determine which settings can be moved to the cloud, this is where Group Policy Analytics in Microsoft Endpoint Manager will be handy.
 Group Policy Analytics is a feature in Microsoft Endpoint Manager that analyzes your on-premises GPOs.
 It helps you determine how your GPOs translate in the cloud.
 The output shows which settings are supported in MDM providers, including Microsoft Intune.
 It also shows any deprecated settings, or settings not available to MDM providers.
-Source: Microsoft Docs Note.
-This is a preview feature – but don't worry, public previews are fully supported by Microsoft - Source: Microsoft Docs
+Source: Note.
+This is a preview feature – but don't worry, public previews are fully supported by Microsoft - Source:

 Prerequisites and Requirements